Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Nefarious- extremely wicked or villainous, heinous, vile, atrocious.

-Non-coporeal- not coporeal or material; insubstantial, incoporeal.
+Non-coporeal- not coporeal or material; insubstantial, incoporeal, non-substance, intangible, immaterial, metaphysical.
 Non-material beings.

 Objective- having to do with a material object.
 Having actual existence or reality.